Missouri teenager fatally struck by train on railroad bridge

 Jefferson County Sheriff’s spokesman Grant Bissell says five teens were swimming in a creek Sunday afternoon near the unincorporated town of Hematite when they climbed a trestle to jump into the creek.
 Three of the friends heard a Union Pacific train coming and jumped into the creek, and two others tried to run.

 One made it to safety but the 15-year-old was struck and killed.
+Authorities on Monday identified her as Shianne N. Haines of Hillsboro.

-The St. Louis Post-Dispatch reports Bissell said Jefferson County and Union Pacific are conducting investigations of the incident.
+Jefferson County authorities and Union Pacific are conducting investigations of the incident.

 Information from: St. Louis Post-Dispatch, http://www.stltoday.com